British Pro Championships

 The British Pro Championships also known as the British Professional Championships and British Professional Lawn Tennis Championships is a defunct men's professional tennis tournament that was played on grass courts from 1920 to 1967.
 The tournament featured both singles and doubles competitions.

 History

-The tournament was first staged in Roehampton on 2 August 1920, it was not hosted again for a further seven years until 1928 when it was staged in London England on 5 November 1928.
+The tournament was first staged in Roehampton for two editions from 1919 to 1920, it was not hosted again for a further seven years until 1928 when it was staged in London England on 5 November 1928.
 The championships were played outdoors on grass courts and alternated between various locations from 1929 until the event ended on 13 August 1967.

 Venues

 The tournament was staged in different locations for the duration of its run they included: